 Governor's Hills in General Trias, Cavite, is an 89-hectare township project.
-It has 9 enclaves, of which, 7 enclaves had already been completed while the 2 enclaves have significant accomplishment as of end of 2010.
+It has 9 enclaves, of which 7 enclaves have already been completed.
 It showcases single detached, duplex and triplex homes.
-The\land development is 92% completed.
-This project has a total of 4,449 units, of which, 68% has already been sold.
+The land development is 92% complete.
+This project has a total of 4,449 units.

 The Gentri Heights, a 40-hectare rolling terrain community development along Governor's Drive in Gen. Trias, Cavite was launched in 2008.
 It features modern Asian-inspired houses which blend with the serene environment of Gen. Trias.
-Landscaping and rehabilitation works in some areas are currently being undertaken to create a new image as an upscale modern Asian-inspired community.
+Landscaping and rehabilitation works in some areas are currently being undertaken to create an upscale modern Asian-inspired community.
 Land development is 80% completed.
-Out of 753 total lots, SPI has sold 15%.

 Sta.
 Rosa Heights is a 25-hectare development located in Silang, Cavite.
 It features Spanish Mediterranean homes at very affordable prices.
 The sprawling clubhouse, viewing deck and infinity pool are located in its 2-hectare amenities area.
 A basketball court, jogging path and picnic areas were completed this year.
-Its land development is 100% completed.
-This project, which has a total of 1,841 units, has reached its 98% sales mark.
+Its land development is 100% complete.
+This project has a total of 1,841 units.

 Suntrust Adriatico Gardens, a three-tower mid-rise condominium project along Adriatico Street beside Harrison Plaza in Manila, was launched in 2008.
-Excavation works were done and structural works is on its 43% accomplishment.
-It has a total of 1,841 units and sales reached its 91% mark as of end of 2010.
+Excavation works are done and structural works are outgoing.
+The project has a total of 1,841 units.

-Cybergreens, a 7-hectare development adjacent to Sunrise Hills, offers modern community living features such as wi-fi ready gazebo, CCTV-camera enabled guard house and right-at-your-doorstep pocket parks, the first of its kind in Cavite.
-It is a modern and innovative township development which fuses urban lifestyle with its rural environment.
+Cybergreens, a 7-hectare on development adjacent to Sunrise Hills, offers modern community living features such as wi-fi ready gazebo, CCTV-camera enabled guard house and right-at-your-doorstep pocket parks, the first of its kind in Cavite.
+It is a modern and innovative township development which fuses urban lifestyle with rural environment.
 Land development is 76% completed.
-The project has a total of 381 units, of which, 46% has already been sold.
+The project has a total of 381 units.

-Cyberville, a 10-hectare development adjacent to Cybergreens was launched in March 2009 to ride on the success of Cybergreens.
-It features modern duplex bungalows at prices below P1 Million per unit.
-Land development is at 13% completion.
-SPI sold 29% of 792 total units.
+Cyberville, a 10-hectare development adjacent to Cybergreens, was launched in March 2009, riding on the success of Cybergreens.
+It features modern duplex bungalows.
+Land development is 13% completed.

-The Mandara is located Silang Cavite.
-The 14-hectare project features single detached and duplex units in Modern Asian-themed homes.
+The Mandara is located in Silang, Cavite.
+The 14-hectare project features single detached and duplex modern Asian-themed homes.
 Land development has already started and has reached 14% completion.
-It has a total of 622 units and 43% has already been sold.
+It has a total of 622 units.

 Sta.
 Rosa Hills is located across Sta.
 Rosa Heights.
-This 7-hectare project, which features affordable duplex bunglows, was launched in 2009.
+This 7-hectare project features affordable duplex bungalows.
 Land development is 26% completed.
-SPI has sold 58% of 512 total units.

-Suntrust Parkview is a 6-tower condominium project located at Lopez St. in Manila near Manila City Hall.
+Suntrust Parkview is a 6-tower condominium project located along Lopez St. in Manila near the Manila City Hall.
 It has a total of 1,605 units.
 Groundbreaking of the first 2 towers was done in October 2010.
-As of end of 2010, a sale has reached 52%.

 Suntrust Aurora Gardens is a 2-tower condominium project with a total of 500 units.
 It is located along Aurora Boulevard, Quezon City.
-Construction is ongoing and all units were fully sold as of December 2010.
+Construction is ongoing.